Kremlin critic Alexei Navalny moved to prison sick ward as health worsens

-Navalny’s worsening health comes after he declared a hunger strike last week, demanding proper medical care for his severe back pain and leg numbness.
-Navalny’s lawyer, Olga Mikhailova, told the independent Dozhd TV on Monday that he has lost 13 kilograms (nearly 29 pounds) in three weeks.
+Navalny declared a hunger strike last week, demanding proper medical care for his severe back pain and leg numbness.
+Navalny’s attorney, Olga Mikhailova, told the independent Dozhd TV on Monday that he has lost 13 kilograms (nearly 29 pounds) in three weeks.

 Navalny joked darkly on Instagram: “If I have tuberculosis, then maybe it will banish back pain and numbness in my legs.
 That would be great.”